What is conveyancing?

 How long will my conveyancing take?

-Usually around 4-6 weeks however it is difficult to put a timescale on the process.
+A standard leasehold matter will take on average 12-14 weeks upon receipt of Contract documentation from Seller’s Solicitors.
 It could be much quicker if you do not require a mortgage or perhaps have bought the property at auction.

 If you need a mortgage you cannot legally commit yourself to the purchase, a process called “exchanging contracts”, until you have received your mortgage offer.